-The Monitoring Council will meet with representatives of each workgroup to develop a written charge or workplan for the workgroup (see Appendix 4).
+The Monitoring Council will meet with representatives of each workgroup to develop a written charge or workplan for the workgroup (see Appendix 34).
 Existing web portals will provide examples of the structure, functionality, and look and feel required, and the Monitoring Council at this stage will also clarify data management and data integration guidelines.
-The Wetland Monitoring Workgroup's evaluation of current monitoring (Appendix 6) illustrates the type of initial examination each workgroup should conduct.
 Most importantly, the Monitoring Council will either define the core management questions around which the web portal and monitoring programs will be constructed, or review and approve questions developed by the workgroups.
 (The SWAMP Assessment Framework (Appendix 5) includes detailed discussion of an approach for developing useful management questions.)
 At the moment, the Monitoring Council and its workgroups are operating on the basis of "handshake" agreements.
-While these have sufficed for the three prototypes, a more formal relationship will be needed as the number and variety of workgroups increases (see Section 3.3.1).
+While these have sufficed for the four-three prototypes, a more formal relationship will be needed as the number and variety of workgroups increases (see Section 3.3.1).